-Arteriolar networks are automatically generated using an optimisation technique (constrained constructive optimisation (CCO) technique) which follows well-defined morphometric and functional rules.16 flow in the CCO-generated networks is simulated using the same physical principles as for arteries.
-The blood rheology in small vessels is modelled as suggested by Pries et al19 in order to account for viscosity variation as function of the vessel radius.
+Arteriolar networks are automatically generated using an optimisation technique (constrained constructive optimisation (CCO) technique) which follows well-defined morphometric and functional rules.

+These arteriolar trees were constructed for two specific peripheral sites, namely the peripheral bed of the lenticulostriate artery and the peripheral bed of the posterior parietal branch of the middle cerebral artery.
+Blood flow in the CCO-generated networks is simulated using the same physical principles as for arteries.
+The blood rheology in small vessels is modelled as suggested by Pries et al in order to account for viscosity variation as function of the vessel radius.
 Indeed, for lumen calibres $<300 \,\mu$ m, the multiphasic nature of blood cannot be neglected and the effect of the rearrangement of red blood cells on blood viscosity must by properly modelled.